scipion-em/docs/_sources/docs/facilities/facilities-workflows.rst.txt

 previous section), Scipion has a mode to open modified templates in such a way that a wizard is launched asking for all that specific parameters, at once.

-To see a demo of this you just have to run
+To see a demo of this, just run

 .. code-block:: bash